Archan6el/NSA-Codebreaker-2025-Writeup/Task3.md

 }
 ```

-And also a file that performs some kind of base64 decoding
+And also a function that performs some kind of base64 decoding

 ```c
 void * base64_decode(long param_1,size_t param_2,long *param_3)